Vasya-kripto/near-docs/compile-nearcore.md

 - running validator node using nearup using the compiled code
 - creating and deploying and staking pool contract using Staking Pool Factory UI

+Please read the instructions on https://github.com/nearprotocol/stakewars for enrolling for Stakewars II and getting betanet tokens for staking.

 ### Install nearup
 The instructions for installing and running nearup are avaialble at https://github.com/near/nearup.
 Follow the steps at the provided link for installing nearup. **Do not start the nearup yet**.
 We will run nearup using compiled nearcore client.